tc39/proposal-smart-pipelines/readme.md

 the readability rationale, but it may also be useful to study the [examples][] below.

-##### Expressive versatility
-JavaScript is a language rich with [expressions of numerous kinds][MDN expressions and operators], each of which may usefully transform data from one form to another.
-There is **no single type** of expression that forms a **majority of used expressions**.

-* Arithmetic operations.
-* Array literals.
-* Arrow functions.
-* Assignment operations.
-* `await` expressions.
-* Class definitions.
-* Conditional operations.
-* Constructor calls one argument.
-* Constructor calls with many n-ary arguments.
-* Equality operations.
-* Function calls with one unary argument.
-* Function calls with many n-ary arguments.
-* Function and async-function definitions.
-* [Functional partial application (eventually)][Syntactic partial application].
-* Generator and async-generator definitions.
-* `instanceof` and `in` operations.
-* Object literals.
-* Property accessors and method calls.
-* References to variables, `this`, and `new.target`.
-* Regular-expression literals.
-* `super` calls.
-* Template literals.
-* `typeof` operations.
-* Unary function composition (eventually?).
-* `yield` expressions.

-The goal of the pipe operator is to untangle deeply nested expressions into flat threads of postfix expressions.
-To limit it to only one type of expression, even a common type, truncates its benefits to that one type only and compromises its expressivity and versatility.

-In particular, relying on immediately invoked function expressions ([IIFEs][]) to accomodate non-unary function is insufficient for idiomatic JavaScript code.
-JavaScript functions have never fulfilled the [Tennent correspondence principle][].
-Several common types of expressions cannot be equivalently used within inner functions, particularly `await` and `yield`.
-In these frequent cases, attempting to replacing code with “equivalent” IIFEs may cause different behavior, may cause different performance behavior (see example in Goal 2), or may require dramatic rearrangement of logic to conserve the old code’s behavior.

-It would be possible to add ad-hoc handling, for selected other expression types, to the operator’s grammar.
-This would expand its benefits to that type.
-However, this conflicts with Goal 5 (adding cyclomatic complexity to the parsing process, proportional to the number of ad-hoc handled cases).
-It also does not fulfill this Goal well either: excluding, perhaps arbitrarily, whatever classes its grammar’s branches do not handle.

-Such new [incidental complexity][] makes code less readable and distracts the developer from the program’s [essential logic][essential complexity].
-A pipeline operator that improves readability should be versatile (this Goal) but conceptually and cyclomatically simple (Goal 5).
-Such an operator should be able to handle **all** expressions, in a **single** manner **uniformly** **universally** applicable to **all** expressions.
-It is the hope of this proposal’s authors that its [smart body syntax][] fulfills both criteria.

 ##### Distinguishable punctuators
 Another important aspect of code readability is the visual distinguishability of its most important words or symbols.
 Visually similar punctuators can distract